Meet the Team

 He was previously the Deputy Chief of Staff for the 2012 Democratic National Convention Committee in Charlotte, North Carolina.
 In that position he was tasked with preliminary planning for all aspects of staffing, budget and office build-out, and later helped manage and close out operations.
 Mr. Rodriguez also served as the Convention Operations Manager for the Democratic National Committee in Washington during the entire site selection process for the 2012 Convention and spent more than three years in the United States Senate serving as an aide to Senator Edward M. Kennedy and Senator Paul G. Kirk, Jr. Prior to his work on Capitol Hill, Mr. Rodriguez worked for Massachusetts Attorney General Tom Reilly, the Kerry Edwards 2004 Presidential Coordinated Campaign in New Mexico, and for the Boston Host Committee for the 2004 Democratic National Convention.

-Originally from El Paso, Texas, Mr. Rodriguez graduated with an A.B. in Government from Harvard University and lives in Henderson with his wife, a fifth-generation Nevadan, and his two children.
+Originally from El Paso, Texas, Mr. Rodriguez graduated with an A.B. in Government from Harvard University and lives in Henderson with his wife, a fifth-generation Nevadan, and his two children, including a Kindergartner enrolled in a public charter school.